Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 `THROUGH`: data will be only written to UFS

 By default the write type used by Alluxio client is `MUST_CACHE`, therefore a new file written to Alluxio is only stored in Alluxio worker storage, and can be evicted when Alluxio worker storage is full and some new data needs to be cached.
 To make sure data is persisted, either use `CACHE_THROUGH` or `THROUGH` write type, or [pin](../basic/Command-Line-Interface.html#pin) the files you would like to preserve.

+Another possible cause for this error is that the block exists in the file system, but no worker has connected to master.
+In that case the error will go away once at least one worker containing this block is connected.

 ### Q: I run some Alluxio shell command, and it hangs without giving any output.
 What's going on?

-A: Most Alluxio shell commands requires connecting to Alluxio master to execute.
+A: Most Alluxio shell commands require connecting to Alluxio master to execute.
 If the command fails to connect to master it will keep retrying several times, appearing as "hanging" for a long time.
 It is also possible that some command can take a long time to execute, such as persisting a large file on a slow UFS.
-If you want to know what happens under the hood, check the user log(stored as `${ALLUXIO_HOME}/logs/user_${USER_NAME}.log` by default) or master log (stored as `${ALLUXIO_HOME}/logs/master.log` on the master node by default).
+If you want to know what happens under the hood, check the user log (stored as `${ALLUXIO_HOME}/logs/user_${USER_NAME}.log` by default) or master log (stored as `${ALLUXIO_HOME}/logs/master.log` on the master node by default).

 ## Performance FAQ